Depart from the U.S.

 Day 8 - Resia Lake, apple trees and vineyards in Val Venosta

-After breakfast, we shuttle up to 1,500 meters to Lake Resia,
+After breakfast, we shuttle to an altitude of 1,500 meters

-The lake is famous for the steeple emerging from its waters, submerged after
+The lake is famous for the steeple emerging from its waters, from a church that

 and descends gradually.
 The ride is particularly picturesque with spellbinding